caarlosdamian/caarlosdamian-hooks/README.md

 - **useSlider**: Easy and effective way to create slider functionality in your React applications.
 - **useTimer**: Designed to simplify the management of timers and timeouts within your React components.
 It provides functions to set and clear timers, making it easier to perform actions after a specified delay.
 - **useToggle**: Effortlessly manage boolean state with a toggle function.
+- **useForm**: Simplifies form handling in React applications, providing an easy way to manage form state and handle input changes.

 ### Install